MRIO/OliveTree/README.md

 ## Model Features:

-- Multiple possible connectivity schemes including clusterization and based on reconstruction data
+- Multiple possible connectivity schemes including clusterization and based on reconstruction data.
+Particularly, a cluster bridge architecture is available.
-- A cell property randomizer (conductances and any other parameter)
+- A cell property randomizer (conductances and any other parameters).
-- An analysis suite including spectral clustering, cross correlations, raster plots, etc.
+- An analysis suite including spike analysis, spectral clustering, cross correlations, raster plots, etc.

 # Reproducing Manuscripts